 If Shiva is pure consciousness, Shakti is what we see.
 Shakti is the force that creates form.

-To understand this in a simple way, I like the analogy author Thomas Campbell uses to describe spirit in form: imagine a bed sheet.
-It lies flat.
-It exists but nothing is happening.
-Then you place both hands under each side of the bedsheet and you form puppets with your hands.
-You use rubber bands to create constrain around your wrists, and now the 2 puppets can come alive and interact with each other.
 They can fight, they can snuggle, they can love each other, they can create agreements then argue about it, they can make art, they can elaborate a money system to regulate exchanges, etc… Your one mind controls both puppets, but you can give them different names and personalities: the one on the left likes to wear a uniform and a badge.
 And it just caught the one on the right with its hand in the cookie jar… Off they chase each other!
 That’s it!
 You got it!
 Consciousness creates us, as well as all the background: rocks, tree, clouds, sand, the sun, the moon, etc.

 Shakti is your hands.
 It’s the force that creates everything we can feel and touch.
 It’s our life force.